An 8\% Determination of the Hubble Constant from localized Fast Radio Bursts: The properties of localized FRBs

-For $\rm DM_{IGM}$, defined as the integral of the number density of free electrons along the sightline in the IGM, contains cosmological information.
-Central to the analysis is how to get the value of $\rm DM_{IGM}$.
-The effect of IGM inhomogeneities will lead to significant sightline-to-sightline scatter around the mean $\rm DM_{IGM}$ \citep{McQuinn14}.
+For $\rm DM_{IGM}$, the effect of IGM inhomogeneities will lead to significant sightline-to-sightline scatter around the mean $\rm DM_{IGM}$ \citep{McQuinn14}.
 The scatter of DM at $z=1$ is about 400 pc cm$^{-3}$ from theoretical analysis \citep{McQuinn14} and the state-of-the-art cosmological simulations \citep{Jaroszynski19,Zhangzj21}.
-Considering a flat universe, the averaged value of $\rm DM_{IGM}$ is \citep{Ioka2003,Inoue2004,Deng14}
+Considering a flat universe, the averaged value of $\rm DM_{IGM}$ is \citep{Deng14}